MASK AS LOGIC

 Outcome: brand kit generation

-The next step is to integrate adaptive AI, allowing the system to respond dynamically to each input rather than relying on fixed questions.
+The future plan is to integrate adaptive AI, allowing the system to respond dynamically to each input rather than relying on fixed questions.
 This project ultimately shifted my role as a designer from creating visual outcomes to constructing systems that produce them.
 In the context of generative AI, design becomes the logic that enables identity to move clearly between human intention and machine generation.